charmsword/vim-bulk-rename/README.md

 ## Collaboration

-While fully operational this is just a very basic version of what is possible using this concept.
-Feel free to create a pull request or request a feature.
+%% This is a fork of original vr script by Hans Maree (snah)
+%% Feel free to fork and modify further!